 Well that’s the band story so far but the adventures continue.
 In 2008, Steve and I got back in touch and decided to go back on the road.
 Jon was too busy playing in his various bands and Dave lived too far away to make it practical.
 With Colin Watterston on drums and Hugh O'Donnell on guitar we released a new album Reboot in 2012.
 In 2015/6 Rick De’Ath played bass in the band and Steve took over guitar duties.

-The current line-up is Steve Voice (bass/guitar/vocals), Hugh O’Donnell (guitar) and me on lead vocals.
+The current line-up is Steve Voice (bass/guitar/vocals), Hugh O’Donnell (guitar), Colin Watterston (drums) and me on lead vocals.

-Our new album The Hell for Leather Mob was released in July 2020.
+The Hell for Leather Mob album was released in July 2020.

 Hope to see you at one of the gigs.